Fine-grained Image-to-Image Transformation towards Visual Recognition: Experiments

-\textbf{Implementation Details. } Our model is optimized with the Adam optimizer.
-The learning rate is $0.0002$ and the batch size is $64$.
-On CompCars dataset, the target viewpoint code $C$ is a $5\times1$ one-hot vector.
+\textbf{Implementation Details. } Our model is optimized with Adam optimizer.
+The learning rate is $0.0002$, and the batch size is $64$.
+On CompCars dataset, in each training cycle, we train one step for the generator and one step for the discriminator.
+The target viewpoint code $C$ is a $5\times1$ one-hot vector.
 We empirically choose the radius of neighborhood $r=7$ for feature maps with size $28\times28$ and $r=14$ for feature maps with size $56\times56$.
-We set $\lambda$ in Eq. \eqref{eq_d} and \eqref{eq_g} to be $5$.
-On Multi-PIE dataset, the target viewpoint code is a $9\times1$ one-hot vector.
+We set $\lambda$ to be $5$.
+On Multi-PIE dataset, we train four steps for the generator and one step for the discriminator in each training cycle.
+The target viewpoint code is a $9\times1$ one-hot vector.
 We empirically choose the radius of neighborhood $r=6$ for feature maps with size $24\times24$.
-The noise vector has a size of $128\times1$.
-We set $\lambda$ in Eq. \eqref{eq_d} and \eqref{eq_g} to be $1$.
+The noise vector has a size of $128\times1$.We set $\lambda$ as $1$.